kamkas93/cocktail-bar-sales-performance-analysis/CLEANING_LOG.md

 No cost imputation or estimation was applied at the cleaning stage.
 These items will be handled explicitly during later transformation or analysis phases, or excluded from unit-based beverage cost calculations where appropriate.

+### Step 5 Checking and potentially removing duplicates

+Invoice-level price discrepancy resolution

+During the data cleaning process, a price inconsistency was identified for the same product appearing multiple times on a single invoice (invoice_number + product_name + purchase_date) with different net_purchase_cost values.

+This issue was escalated to the bar management for clarification.
+After verification with the bar manager, a single correct purchase cost was confirmed.

+The dataset was updated to retain one record per invoice-product-date combination, using the confirmed purchase cost value.

+This approach reflects real-world operational workflows, where data inconsistencies are resolved through collaboration between analytics and business stakeholders, rather than automated assumptions.

+The original raw records were preserved unchanged for auditability.